 Generally, the state will be responsible for any related food commodity investigations.
-Local Health Departments, state epidemiologists, NCDHHS, NC DEQ and the NCDA &CS are several of the state agencies identified as having responsibilities relative to implementing these tasks.
+Local Health Departments, state epidemiologists, NCDHHS, NCDEQ and the NCDA&CS are several of the state agencies identified as having responsibilities relative to implementing these tasks.

-12. LABORATORY SERVICES
+11. LABORATORY SERVICES

-The NCDA&CS, NC DPH, and SBI all house laboratories that perform testing on human, animal, food, and/or environmental samples.
-The following are the roles and responsibilities of the laboratories during a food emergency:
+The NCSLPH, NCDA&CS and SBI all house laboratories that perform testing on human, animal, food, and/or environmental samples.
+The following are the roles and responsibilities of these laboratories during a food emergency:

 - a.
-Provide analytical testing of food, environmental and human samples for pathogens, toxins and chemicals (e.g., Salmonella, Listeria, E. coli O157:H7, Vibrio parahaemolyticus, organophosphates, heavy metals, ricin, etc). - b.
-Maintain capability for conducting analysis using latest methods. - c.
+Provide analytical testing of food, environmental samples and human specimens for pathogens, toxins, and chemicals (e.g., Salmonella, Listeria, E. coli O157:H7, Vibrio parahaemolyticus, organophosphates, heavy metals, ricin, etc.). - b.
+Maintain capability for conducting analysis using validated methods. - c.
 Test samples for evidence of contamination by zoonotic or epizootic organisms. - d.
 Perform complex food analyses with high precision and accuracy at an elevated throughput rate for extended periods of time. - e.
-Coordinate information and data sharing with the SEOC, the lead agency, and the food, animal and human health laboratory networks, such as the FERN, NAHRS, PulseNet, and LRN. - f.
+Coordinate information and data sharing with the State EOC, the lead agency, and the food, animal, and human health laboratory networks, such as the FERN, NAHRS, PulseNet, and LRN. - f.
 Provide timely reports of lab results. - g.
 Provide guidance to field investigators. - h.
-Be an active member of the outbreak investigation team.
+Be an active member of the outbreak investigation team. - i.
+Provide rapid laboratory testing to confirm remediation activities have reduced or removed the threat.